wrapperband/FTCBlockTimeAnalysis/2016-10-25 FTCTransactionAnalysis/README.md

 **Overview and Conclusions**

 This analysis is a investigation of FTC blockchain timings and activity.
-Over  24 Hours … from 25/10/2016, triggered my a transaction number peak level on that day.
+Over  24 Hours … from 25/10/2016, triggered by a transaction number peak level on that day.

 The high level of transactions on 25/10/2017 were analysed.
 In can be seen there are multiple attempts to spent thousands of dust coins.
 The number of transactions maxed out per block at 1100.
-This would need re testeing on the test network, but the max transaction per block seen, is probably a function of the dust coin script that was run and fund limits.
+This would need re-testeing on the test network, but the max transaction per block seen, is probably a function of the dust coin script that was run and fund limits.

 The dustcoin event started at 3:00pm 25/10/2016 and ended at 21:00pm 25/10/2016.
 It effected blocks 1439149 to 1439500.